omundy/learn-javascript/topics/data-structures/data-structures.md

 ## Objects

+- A Javascript <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object" target="_blank">object</a> is another hierarchical format for storing collections.
-- Javascript <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object" target="_blank">objects</a> store `key:value` relationships where `key` is a string, and `value` can be any type.
+- A key difference from arrays: data in objects must be stored with `key:value` relationships where `key` is a string, and `value` is any data type.
-- You can get or set object values using the key and dot notation.
+- You can **get** or **set** object values using dot notation and the key.

 ```js
 const color = {